-- Servicing provider's name.
+• Servicing provider's name.

 - Member's MA number.

 - Member's name.

 - Member's date of birth.

 - Date of service.

 - Claim number, if applicable.

-Claim adjustment
+Claim Reconsideration

-A provider may request an adjustment when the payment received for a claim is less than the payment expected.
-The request must be made within 60 days of the date of the EOP or as defined in your MHS Health contract.
+A provider may request a reconsideration when the payment received for a claim is less than the payment expected.
+The request must be made within 90 days of the date of the EOP or as defined in your MHS Health contract.
 Call the MHS Health Provider Inquiry Line at 1-800-222-9831.
 When prompted say, "Claim Information."
 A MHS Health representative will evaluate the payment and, if appropriate, will:

-- Request reprocessing of the claim, or - Indicate that you need to resubmit the claim as a "Corrected Claim"
+- o Request reprocessing of the claim, or - $\circ~$ Indicate that you need to resubmit the claim as a "Corrected Claim"